wso2/docs-mg/en/docs/how-tos/endpoints/defining-a-backend-security-scheme.md

 ```

 !!! note
-    If you do not specify a username, the username that you defined in the API definition, which you specified during the API implementation, is used.
+    If a username is not specified, the username defined in the API Definition section while implementing the API, will be used.